xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 end

-> We are not using the bot to create the IPA file because it is not available at the time once the trigger runs.
-We are not using [gym](https://github.com/fastlane/gym) either due to the Keychain restriction problem.

 {% endhighlight %}

+> We are not using the bot to create the IPA file because it is not available yet during trigger execution time.
+We are not using [gym](https://github.com/fastlane/gym) either because of the Keychain restriction problem.

 #### Supporting multiples targets

-Usually we'll get at least `production` and `staging` targets on our projects.
-The `Fastfile` file will require different lanes one for each target that we want to upload to iTunes.
-We have to modify the `Appfile` file to set up the correct app identifier depending on each lane:
+Typically our projects have a `production` and `staging` application targets. `Fastfile` file will require different lanes for each target that we want to upload to iTunes.
+We need to  modify the `Appfile` file to set up the correct app identifier depending on each lane:

 {% highlight ruby %}
-apple_dev_portal_id "<apple_dev_program_email@server.com>"
-itunes_connect_id "<itunes_connect_email@server.com>"

-team_name "<TEAM_NAME>"
-team_id "<TEAM_ID>"

 for_platform :ios do
-  for_lane :prebuild_beta do
+  for_lane :before_integration_staging do
       app_identifier "com.xmartlabs.myapp.staging"
   end

-  for_lane :beta do
+  for_lane :after_integration_staging do
     app_identifier "com.xmartlabs.myapp.staging"
   end

-  for_lane :prebuild_production do
+  for_lane :before_integration_production do
       app_identifier "com.xmartlabs.myapp"
   end

-  for_lane :production do
+  for_lane :after_integration_production do
     app_identifier "com.xmartlabs.myapp"
   end
 end

+apple_dev_portal_id "<apple_dev_program_email@server.com>"
+itunes_connect_id "<itunes_connect_email@server.com>"

+# team_name "<TEAM_NAME>"
+# team_id "<TEAM_ID>"

 {% endhighlight %}

-> Setting up apple_dev_portal_id and itunes_connect_id allows us to use different accounts for fetching profiles and uploading to iTunes Connect.
+> Setting up apple_dev_portal_id and itunes_connect_id allows us to use different accounts for fetching profiles and uploading to iTunes Connect respectively.

-Finally, after some refactor, the `Fastfile` file may looks like it's shown below:
+Finally, after some refactor, the `Fastfile` file may looks like as shown below:

 {% highlight ruby %}
 require './libs/utils.rb'